syncfusion-content/maui-docs/MAUI/TextInputLayout/Getting-Started.md

 {% endtabs %}

-When focusing the input view, the hint label will be moved to the top position; it will be returned to the original position when proceeding further (on unfocused) without entering any value.
+When focusing on the input view, the hint label will be moved to the top position; it will be returned to the original position when proceeding further (on unfocused) without entering any value.

-Run the project, and check if you get following output to make sure that the project has been configured properly to add the text input layout control.
+Run the project, and check if you get the following output to ensure that the project has been appropriately configured to add the text input layout control.

 ![Adding hint](images/GettingStarted/GettingStarted.png)

 ## Enabling password visibility toggle

 The password visibility toggle is used to show or hide the visibility of characters in the input view added to the control.
-You can enable this toggle by setting the `EnablePasswordVisibilityToggle` property to `true`.
+You can enable this toggle by setting the `EnablePasswordVisibilityToggle` property to `true.`

 {% tabs %}